An Evening With Elizabeth Day

-Every ticket includes a free copy of Failosophy: A Handbook For When Things Go Wrong (RRP £10).
+Every ticket includes a copy of Failosophy: A Handbook For When Things Go Wrong (RRP £10).
 This will be on your seat upon arrival at the theatre.

 Due to the social distancing measures put in place to keep our venues and audiences safe, all seats within a designated Seat Group must be sold together.
 Seat groups are pre-determined clusters of seats with a designated number of tickets.
 If you select a single seat within a Seat Group, all seats will automatically be added to your basket.